New Hampshire Reporting Statute

 (d) By requiring the person to practice under the direction of a physician in a public institution, public or private health care program, or private practice for a period of time specified by the board.

-VI-b.
-The state of New Hampshire confirms its strong support for shared decision making between healthcare professionals and their patients.
+IX.
+The state of New Hampshire confirms its strong support for shared decision making between health care professionals and their patients.
 A licensee may lawfully prescribe an FDA approved drug product for an off-label indication and be held to the same standard of care as when prescribing for on-label indication when:

 (a) Off-label use of the drug product for this indication has longstanding common use;